ponkio/CyberPatriot/README.md

 Windows.bat
 - Script that does basic securing, checklist is still needed to fully harden the system.

+CPScrapper.py
+- This is just a simple web scraper that I made with python3 that will scrape all the scores from the cyberpatriot scoreboard and put them in an excel spreadsheet for future use.

 *Please note that none of these are meant to be used for competition*